Case Studies

 After all, the Chinese manufacturer is not liable for taxation outside of China.

-Thus, it’s critical that you research whether an Anti-Dumping Duty measures are imposed on your product and/or supplier before you place an order.
+Thus, it’s critical that you research whether Anti-Dumping Duty measures are imposed on your product and/or supplier before you place an order.

+Import duties and taxes are percentages calculated based on the Customs Value.
 The customs value is based on the declared value, which in turn shall be stated on Commercial Invoice – a document issued by the supplier.

 It’s critical that the correct value is declared on the Commercial Invoice, or you might end up paying the wrong amount.